 How you benefit

-- Apply learning immediately through a workshop approach — A workshop approach to implementing innovation as a practical and useful systematic processes for healthcare service innovation that adds value for patients
+- Apply learning immediately through a workshop approach — A workshop approach to implementing innovation as a systematic process

-- Learn to communicate effectively with patients to achieve healthy changes in behaviour — Communicate more effectively about service innovations and improve patient engagement
+- Learn to communicate effectively with patients to achieve healthy changes in behaviour — Communication techniques to improve patient adoption of improved care models

 Strategic Innovation for Community Health is designed for leaders in primary care, public health or chronic disease care.
-Successful candidates will have been trained as doctors, nurses, health educators or other health professionals but have subsequently become senior or high-potential managers in health care delivery organisations in the Middle East.
+It welcomes individuals from public sector, private and non-governmental organisations (NGOs) who strive to improve the health and who want to have a real impact on the populations they serve.
+Successful candidates will have been trained as doctors, nurses, health educators or other health professionals who have subsequently become senior or high-potential managers in healthcare delivery organisations.

 Strategic Innovation for Community Health alumna, Dr Sindisiwe van Zyl, on how the programme changed her mindset and gave her the confidence to approach her work differently.